 To reduce the background coming from atmospheric muons and muon bundles several filters were applied to the data.
 At Level3 filter, the data was split into two branches: fully contained and partially contained events and each branch was analyzed separately.
+Only the fully contained events selection criteria are described here but the partially contained events were used to enhance the sensitivity of this analysis for neutrino events with energies E > 100 TeV.
+The fully contained events were defined as those with:

-- The fully contained events were defined as those with: both the reconstructed vertex and the light seen first inside the most outer string layer of the detector, the green polygon - the first light in the event was seen between ±430 meters in depth and the reconstructed vertex position Z was between ±450 meters in the detector. the earliest hit in the event occurred in any but the seven topmost DOMs - FillRatio higher than 0.6 constructed energy and its minimum was found at an energy of E=40 TeV and the energy cut was placed at this value.
+both the reconstructed vertex and the first hit inside the most outer string layer of the detector, the green polygon the first hit in the event occurred between ±430 meters in depth and the reconstructed vertex position Z was between ±450 meters in the detector. the earliest hit in the event occurred in any but the seven topmost DOMs constructed energyand its minimum was found at an energy of E=40 TeV and the energy cut was placed at this value.